 It should come as no surprise that orders and shipments are experiencing a delay across a number of industries.
 With 75% of companies citing COVID-19 related disruptions in their supply chain and shipping process, it isn’t just your next-day Amazon packages that are experiencing these hold-ups.
-These disruptions are especially evident in the home and building industry, something you’re probably all too aware of if you’re reading this.
+These disruptions are especially evident in the home and building industry.
+If you’re reading this, you’re probably all too aware of the ongoing building materials shortages and delays.

 But a global pandemic isn’t the only thing that causes building materials shortages, as a number of outside factors routinely contribute to delays and shortages.
 If you’re a homeowner looking to build or remodel and are frustrated with the hold up, we’re here to fill you in on what exactly causes delays and shortages in building materials.